atdt/anbernic_favorites_tool/README.md

 Not affiliated with or endorsed by Anbernic.

 ## Install
+You will need a cross-compiler for ARM32.
+On Debian systems, you can run `sudo apt-get install g++-arm-linux-gnueabihf`.

 Run `make`.
 Unzip `anbernic_favorites_tool.zip` to your console's app folder.

 ## Favorites file format